epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 When deploying an IOC into a Kubernetes cluster, you request the resources required by the IOC and Kubernetes will then schedule the IOC onto a suitable host.

-It builds upon 15 years of experience of running production workloads at Google, combined with best-of-breed ideas and practices from the community, since it was open-sourced in 2014.
+It builds upon years of experience of running production workloads at Google, combined with best-of-breed ideas and practices from the community, since it was open-sourced in 2014.

 Today it is by far the dominant orchestration technology for containers.

 In this project we use Kubernetes and helm to provide a standard way of implementing these features:

-- Auto start IOCs when servers come up
+- Auto start IOCs the cluster comes up from power off
 - Manually Start and Stop IOCs
-- Monitor IOC status and versions
+- Monitor IOC health and versions
 - Deploy versioned IOCs to the beamline
 - Rollback to a previous IOC version
 - Allocate a server with adequate resources on which to run each IOC